Dennis-van-Gils/PCB-resistive-AC-soil-moisture-sensor/README.rst

 train with an amplitude equal to the supply voltage and of a variable frequency that correlates to the measured resistance.
 The pulses are at a 50% duty cycle.

-Contains EAGLE CAD, Fusion360 and LTSpice simulation files.
+Contains EAGLE, Fusion360 and LTSpice project files.

 - Github: https://github.com/Dennis-van-Gils/PCB-resistive-AC-soil-moisture-sensor